rheinbaylab/cDNA-detector/README.md

 `cdna-detector clean` outputs 4 files:

 1. `SAMPLEID.clean.log`: log file.
-2. `SAMPLEID.clean.bam`: clean bam file.
+2. `SAMPLEID.clean.bam`: clean BAM file.
-3. `SAMPLEID.clean.bam`: index of clean bam file.
+3. `SAMPLEID.clean.bam`: index for clean BAM file.
 4. `SAMPLEID.clean_region.tsv`: cleaned regions and detailed information about how much cDNA was removed in each region.
 Useful for manual cDNA removal. [ If `method` is rpm or fraction, this file will not be generated ]

 Example `SAMPLEID.clean_region.tsv`.